ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

 NSString* url = https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies; // The URL of the recipe page.
 NSNumber* forceExtraction = true; // If true, the extraction will be triggered whether we already know the recipe or not.
 Use this only if information is missing as this operation is slower. (optional)
+NSNumber* analyze = false; // If true, the recipe will be analyzed and classified resolving in more data such as cuisines, dish types, and more. (optional)

 OAIDefaultApi*apiInstance = [[OAIDefaultApi alloc] init];

 // Extract Recipe from Website
 [apiInstance extractRecipeFromWebsiteWithUrl:url
               forceExtraction:forceExtraction
+              analyze:analyze
           completionHandler: ^(NSObject* output, NSError* error) {
                         if (output) {
                             NSLog(@"%@", output);